klaudiosinani/signale/readme.md

   <img alt="Default Loggers" src="media/override-defaults.png" width="65%">
 </div>

-The `options` object can hold the `scope` and `types` attributes, where the first corresponds to the name of the scope the logger is reporting from and the second is where the objects named after the custom loggers reside.
+The `options` object can hold the `stream`, `scope` and `types` attributes, where the first yields the destination to which the logged data is written, the second corresponds to the name of the scope the logger is reporting from and the third is where the objects named after the custom loggers reside.

+##### `stream`

+- Type: `Writable stream`
+- Default: `process.stdout`

+Destination to which the data is written, can be any valid [Writable stream](https://nodejs.org/api/stream.html#stream_writable_streams).

 ##### `scope`